willcrichton/flowistry/README.md

 <br>
 <br>

-### Function effects
+### 3. Function effects

 A function's effects are either inputs that it mutates, or values that it returns.
-The function effects panel helps identify lines of code that either mutate arguments or return values.
+The function effects panel helps identify lines of code that either mutate arguments or that could return values.
 Selecting an effect then shows the backward slice of that effect.
+Lines that are outside of the slice are grayed out.
+Lines that are _unique_ to the slice are highlighted.

 ![demo mp4](https://user-images.githubusercontent.com/663326/133518170-cfc0e12b-6be3-4180-a661-418d3ccb5d2b.gif)